khaliqgant/Alfred-Project-Workflow/README.md

 * It will then launch that project in your IDE and cd to that project in the terminal and run a git status for you

 ## Issues/Notes
-* Right now the IDE is just set to Macvim.
-I am working on allowing for a configuration set to allow for different IDEs like so:
+* Right now the IDE is just set to Macvim and the Directory is set manually.
+For the next release I plan on allowing for a configuration set to allow for different IDEs like so:
 ![Screenshot of config options](http://imgur.com/5lICGTc.png)

 Heavily influnced by [gharlan / alfred-github-workflow](https://github.com/gharlan/alfred-github-workflow)